thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 ##### parseLongToBinaryArray

-Converts the long value to binary array.

-Parses the long value to binary Array from the long value given the binLength.
+Converts a long value to binary Array from the long value with the given length.

 **Syntax:**